Pinocchio's Daring Journey: Ride experience

 Guests board the ride vehicle, designed to look like a wooden cart, in a station themed to a street in Pinocchio's village.
 The vehicles are carved with the faces of Figaro, Cleo and Jiminy Cricket.

 The ride travels through Stromboli's puppet theater, featuring Pinocchio dancing and singing with a pair of marionettes, then travels backstage where Pinocchio is being kept prisoner in a birdcage.
 Stromboli tries to catch the guests in a cage, but Jiminy Cricket warns riders of the trap and leads the car down an alley to safety.
-The ride then goes to Pleasure Island, which is filled with boys enjoying carnival rides, brawls, candy, junk food and cigars (and for some strange reason there are also Honest John and Gideon with a stand along with the gendarme deleted from the final film keeping an eye on the two crooks), beside them is a Tobacco Row section with Native American Sioux Chief Caricatures from the 1940 film advertising free cigars, and inside a pool hall Lampwick is turning into a donkey.
+The ride then goes to Pleasure Island, which is filled with boys enjoying carnival rides, brawls, candy, junk food and cigars.
+There are also Honest John and Gideon with a stand along with the statue of a gendarme keeping an eye on the two crooks, and inside a pool hall Lampwick is turning into a donkey.
 Outside, behind Pleasure Island, the Coachman and his henchmen are caging the other boys who have become donkeys.
 The Coachman tries to trap the guests in a crate and send them to the salt mines, but Jiminy Cricket leads them past the docks, where Monstro the whale appears, and back to Pinocchio's village.
 Inside Geppetto's workshop, the Blue Fairy appears and disappears beside Geppetto and Pinocchio, and the ride vehicle travels through Geppetto's workshop, filled with animated clocks, toys and automatons, back to the station.

 There's a "Hidden Mickey" in the final scene as the vehicle goes through the workshop; the top of a carved wooden display case holding a ship has a familiar pair of mouse ears.